UCLL-Full-Stack-remote/project-template/front-end/README.md

 # Getting started with the front-end

-Yes, this folder is still empty.
+No need to install yet.
 You will start working on the front-end in the third lesson.